About the author ⁄ CTBA

 CHRB Meeting Advisory

 From CHRB DEL MAR, Calif.
-(July 13, 2018) — The California Horse Racing Board’s Medication, Safety and Welfare Committee will meet Friday, July 20, in the upstairs Sports Club at Surfside Race Place in Del Mar beginning at 10:00 a.m.
+(Nov.
+27, 2018) — The California Horse Racing Board will meet Thursday, November 29, at Del Mar Surfside Race Place beginning at 9:30 a.m.
 The public is encouraged to attend.
-The agenda and supporting package of materials are available on the CHRB Website. ...
+This is a rescheduled meeting, as announced November 19, following cancelation of the November 15 meeting.
+An audio-only webcast of the Board meeting can be heard through a link on the CHRB website (webcast).
+The Board meeting agenda and supporting package of materials are available on the website. ...

 Read More →